dennerepin/StochNetV2/README.md

 Original idea of using Mixture Density Networks was proposed by Luca Bortolussi & Luca Palmieri (https://link.springer.com/chapter/10.1007/978-3-319-99429-1_2).
 Some code was taken from: https://github.com/LukeMathWalker/StochNet.

+CITE US:

+	@InProceedings{10.1007/978-3-030-59854-9_4,
+	author="Repin, Denis
+	and Phung, Nhat-Huy
+	and Petrov, Tatjana",
+	editor="Gribaudo, Marco
+	and Jansen, David N.
+	and Remke, Anne",
+	title="StochNetV2: A Tool for Automated Deep Abstractions for Stochastic Reaction Networks", booktitle="Quantitative Evaluation of Systems",
+	year="2020",
+	publisher="Springer International Publishing",
+	address="Cham",
+	pages="27--32",
+	abstract="We present a toolbox for stochastic simulations with CRN models and their (automated) deep abstractions: a mixture density deep neural network trained on time-series data produced by the CRN.
+The optimal neural network architecture is learnt along with learning the transition kernel of the abstract process.
+Automated search of the architecture makes the method applicable directly to any given CRN, which is time-saving for deep learning experts and crucial for non-specialists.
+The tool was primarily designed to efficiently reproduce simulation traces of given complex stochastic reaction networks arising in systems biology research, possibly with multi-modal emergent phenotypes.
+It is at the same time applicable to any other application domain, where time-series measurements of a Markovian stochastic process are available by experiment or synthesised with simulation (e.g. are obtained from a rule-based description of the CRN).", isbn="978-3-030-59854-9"
+	}